Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Model Validation

 \subsection{Posterior Predictive Checking}

-We evaluate our model to ensure that it accurately preserves key relationships in the observed data using posterior predictive checks \cite{gelman2013bayesian}.
-These checks involve comparing statistics based on the observed data to the same statistics (discrepancies) computed from data replicated from the posterior predictive distribution.
-Let $y^{\text{obs}}$ be the observed data and $\mathcal{P}$ be the vector of parameters.
-We define $y^{\text{rep}}$ as the replicated data that could have been observed with the same model and the same value of $\mathcal{P}$ that produced the observed data.
-We work with the distribution of $y^{\text{rep}}$ given the observed data called the posterior predictive distribution
+We evaluate our model to ensure that it accurately preserves key relationships in the observed data using posterior predictive checks \citep{gelman2013bayesian}.
+These checks involve comparing test statistics based on the observed data to the same statistics computed from data replicated from the posterior predictive distribution.
+Let $y^{\text{obs}}$ be the observed data, and recall that $\mathcal{B}$ denotes the full vector of model parameters (fixed and random effects), as defined in Section~\ref{sec:3.4}.
+We define $y^{\text{rep}}$ as the replicated data that could have been observed with the same model and the same value of $\mathcal{B}$ that produced the observed data.
+We work with the distribution of $y^{\text{rep}}$ given the observed data, called the posterior predictive distribution